Balestier: Balestier Market

-The Balestier Market (now Balestier Market and Food Centre) was where locals could sell their produce.
-It was used as a food rationing centre during World War II.
-Later, the market was rebuilt and housed a hawker centre as well.
-The market has since undergone upgrading works in the 2000s.
-Developers went on to construct landed properties in the 1920s with bungalows and terrace housees.

 Balestier Market, also commonly known as Or Kio ('Black Bridge' in Hokkien) due to its similarity to a dark timber bridge spanning across Sungei Whampoa, is located in the centre of Balestier Road.
 It was constructed in the early 1920s to provide local vendors and hawkers with an allocated space to sell their harvested crops and cooked food.
 In 1924, before the start of major developments in Balestier Road, the open market was known to be a bustling site despite being located a distance from other more prominent landmarks and streets.
 Later, rows of small huts with a pitched zinc roof were added in 1925 to shelter users from the frequent rain and the sun.
-The market then served as a food ration distribution centre, in the mid 1940s during World War 2.
+The market then served as a food ration distribution centre, in the mid-1940s during World War 2.
 Balestier Market is now the only 'rural' market conserved and in operation in Singapore.

 The government obtained Balestier's estate and leased a portion of it to Chinese farmers while another segment was turned into a burial area for patients from Tan Tock Seng Hospital.
 Due to the good condition of the soil and a proper irrigation system left over from the previous plantation, the new residents who moved into Balestier were able to establish their villages and new plantations such as taro, lime, and sugarcane.
 As Balestier became more reputable, tradesmen and merchants started to emerge, operating shophouses and selling their wares along the main road, turning Balestier Road into one of the busiest streets in Singapore.